tommybobbins/studious-octo-goggles/compute.md

 ### TPUs

 VMs can be created which contain TPUs, (associated with Tensorflow).
 Lower precision floating point operations compared to GPU.
 Deep learning does not necessarily require high precision of a GPU.
 TPU version software is a dropdown option when building a Cloud TPU.
 Pre-emptibility is a must, which means that the cost can be reduced by a factore of 4 (but can be reclaimed by Google at any time).

+## Encryption at rest

+- Encoding data that cannot be converted back to the original form.
+- Keys are used with encryption algorithms to create encrypted data
+- AES256 used on all hardware
+- Data is grouped into chunks and AES256 encryption
+- Data chunks are encrypted with it's own data encryption key.
+- Data encryption key is encrypted with a key encryption key (CMK or GMK).
+This prevents data blocks from being needed to be re-encrypted when the CMK or GMK key is rotated.

+## Encryption in transit

+All data is authenticated but not encrypted inside the VPC.
+ALTS is used.
+On public internet all traffic is encrypted.